-That said, the pathogenic molds responsible for this group of fungal diseases are usually pretty weak which is why they usually cannot go beyond the skin even if such person has a compromised immune system.
+Pathogenic molds responsible for this group of fungal diseases are usually very weak.
+This is why they usually cannot go beyond the skin even if the individual has a compromised immune system.

-Acremonium: Starts out being moist but becomes powdery as it ages.
-It grows slowly and could be orange, pink, rose, white or grey (source).
+- Acremonium Acrermonium is moist but becomes powdery as it ages.
+It grows slowly and could be orange, pink, rose, white, or grey (source).

-Exophiala: Sometimes referred to as black mold because it looks black.
+- Exophiala: Exophiala is referred to as black mold because it looks black.
 It is usually found in decaying wood and is known to cause cerebral infections and subcutaneous cysts.

 Deep Organ Mycoses Causing Pathogenic Mold

-This group of molds is pretty strong and can cause damage that goes way beyond the skin.
-They can grow in a human body system irrespective of the state of such person’s immune system.
+These molds are strong and can cause damage that goes way beyond the skin.
+They can grow in a human body system irrespective of the state of a person’s immune system.